-The Helix services are now being tested as part of the SIT phase of the MHHS Programme.
+The Helix services entered the SIT phase of the MHHS Programme in March 2024.

 The SIT will ensure that the new MHHS arrangements function correctly and have been implemented according to the MHHS end-to-end design.
 Through the SIT, the main MHHS architecture systems are brought together and basic messaging testing is carried out, including the routing of messages through the DIP.